pytube/pytube/README.rst

 .. image:: https://coveralls.io/repos/nficano/pytube/badge.svg?branch=master&service=github
   :target: https://coveralls.io/github/nficano/pytube?branch=master

-*pytube* is a lightweight, dependency-free Python library (and cli) for downloading YouTube Videos.
+*pytube* is a lightweight, dependency-free Python library (and command line utility) for downloading YouTube Videos.

 Description
 ===========

-Downloading videos from YouTube shouldn't require some bloated library, it's unusual to have to do so in the first place.
-So I present to you, PyTube!
+YouTube is the most popular video-sharing platform in the world and as a hacker you may encounter a situation where you want to script something to download videos.
+For this I give to you *pytube*.

+*pytube* makes *zero assumptions*, meaning there is no built-in method to say get the "best" quality video. *pytube* simply exposes all available videos (or permutations of codecs, resolution, and quality profiles for a given video) making you responsible for defining what "best" is.

+*pytube* makes pipelining easy by allowing you to specify callback functions download events like ``complete`` or ``step``.

+*pytube* also includes a cli, allowing you to download videos right from terminal.

 Requirements
 ============